tokio-rs/mio/README.md

 ## Non goals

-The following are specifically omitted from MIO and are left to the user or higher level libraries.
+The following are specifically omitted from Mio and are left to the user or higher level libraries.

 * File operations